ome/omero-documentation/plone/gettingstarted/virtualappliance/virtualappliance.rst

 ------------------

 In order to use the OMERO.server virtual appliance you need to install VirtualBox.
-Download VirtualBox from
+Download VirtualBox from the
-`here <http://www.virtualbox.org/wiki/Downloads>`_ and follow the installation process for your platform.
+`Downloads page <http://www.virtualbox.org/wiki/Downloads>`_ and follow the installation process for your platform.
 If in doubt you should download, or upgrade to, the latest version of VirtualBox.
 Once VirtualBox is installed run the application.
 Depending upon your platform & version,